testcontainers/testcontainers-node/CONTRIBUTING.md

 [Create an issue](https://github.com/testcontainers/testcontainers-node/issues) if you find any bugs.

 [Create a pull request](https://github.com/testcontainers/testcontainers-node/pulls) if you wish to fix an issue or provide an enhancement.
 Please be sure to:
-* Discuss with the authors on an issue ticket or discussion prior to doing anything big.
+* Discuss with the authors via an issue or discussion prior to doing anything big.
 * Follow the style, structure and naming conventions of the rest of the project.
 * Make commits atomic and easy to merge.
 * Run the Git hooks when making commits to ensure the code is linted and correctly formatted.